 Now that we have told you a bit about the model, we should also explore another topic.
 What is really the best way to ship a classic?

-We won’t argue that the enclosed auto transport does protect better from weather and road elements.
-But if you ask us, we will assure you that both types of transport are safe and secure.
-And we are speaking from experience.
+In all honesty, enclosed auto transport does protect better from weather and road elements.
+That being said, in our experience both types of transport have been proven safe and secure.
 Many classic car owners would not opt for the open trailer for their precious automobiles, but again this is a personal choice on how you want to ship your classic car.